wearebeautiful/wearebeautiful-tools/docs/import-format.md

 File contents
 -------------

 In order to import an model files into the site, the file needs to be in a ZIP compressed file containing:

 * manifest.json                - A JSON document that defines the metadata for the model.
 See below
+* solid.stl                    - print solid in resolution suited for printing.
+* surface-orig.stl             - original resolution surface, for archival purposes.
-* model-surface-low-res.obj    - A surface in correct orientation, viewable on a mobile phone or tablet.
+* surface-medium.stl           - A surface in correct orientation, viewable on a larger screen such as a desktop.
-* model-surface-medium-res.obj - A surface in correct orientation, viewable on a larger screen such as a desktop.
+* surface-low.stl              - A surface in correct orientation, viewable on a mobile phone or tablet.
-* model-surface-high-res.obj   - original resolution surface, for archival purposes.
-* model-solid-print-res.obj    - print solid in resolution suited for printing.
+* screenshot.jpg               - A screenshot of the model as shown on the site, suitable for previewing the model

 manifest.json
 -------------